 The Musée du Louvre

-One of the largest and most beautiful museums in the world, the Louvre stretches over 60,000m² and houses 460,000 works.
-It’s the best known and most popular museum in the world with no fewer than 8.5 million visitors each year.
+One of the largest and most beautiful museums in the world, the Louvre stretches over 60,000m² and houses 460,000 works of art.
+It’s the best known and most popular museums in the world with no fewer than 8.5 million visitors each year.
 The Louvre has a long history: formerly the residence of the French kings, it was rapidly transformed into a museum following the French Revolution.
 Just a few hundred works were displayed there before the museum began expanding its collection year by year.

-Now you should know that this neighborhood is packed with splendors that you simply cannot miss if you’re passing through Paris.
+Now you should know that this neighborhood is packed with splendors that you simply cannot miss if you’re in Paris.
 So, without further delay, go and explore it and make the most of these Parisian charms.